arielgk/arielgk/README.md

 #### Muntref Desktop app.

-This Desktop App was build to replaec an old visual basic one. it should search on 5 millons row of inmigrant data.
+This Desktop App was build to replace an old visual basic one.
+It's mainly uses to search on 5 millons row of inmigrants data.
 It offers museum visitors the opportunity, to find the relatives that arrived to Argentina in the past.
 While  the operator is looking for a correct match, the visitors could watch an animation on a second screen.
 Also share some info to the visitors to help them find a match

 Operator view: